How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 A simple, consistent maintenance routine is your final line of defense.
 This is how you ensure your rug ages gracefully and evenly.

-Rotate, Rotate, Rotate!
-This is the single most important maintenance tip to prevent rug fading and wear.
+Rotate Rugs Periodically This is the single most important maintenance tip to balance light exposure.
 You must rotate your rug 180 degrees at least once a year (twice a year is even better).
 Why?
 Because fading is most obvious when it’s uneven.
-We’ve all seen it: you move your sofa and find a bright, vibrant rectangle on the floor where that part of the rug was hidden from light, while the exposed section is pale.
+We’ve all seen it: you move your sofa and find a bright, vibrant rectangle where that part of the rug was hidden from light, while the exposed section is pale.
 Rotating your rug ensures that any light exposure is distributed evenly, so the rug ages as a whole, cohesive piece.

 Click HERE to watch a video on rug maintenance!